Evgeniyli/demoframework/readme.txt

-1) Execute by local machine how to run the test suite
+1) Execute by local machine, how to run the test suite

-- Clone project to downloads folder from GitLab
+- Clone project to downloads folder from GitHub

 - Install plugins:
 Lombok plugin